Implementing a Structured Field OCR API with Bounding Boxes in 2026

 Getting Started in Minutes

-Integration is designed for immediate utility.
-You can generate an API key and process your first image in under five minutes.
-For developers focused on rapid CLI-based extraction, the Claude Code plugin allows you to pipe local files through the terminal and receive structured data without leaving your IDE.
-The path from raw image to a validated data object is shorter than ever.
-If you're ready to eliminate manual entry and build a high-integrity pipeline, start processing documents with verifiable bounding boxes for free on Space OCR.
+Integration is built for immediate use.
+You can generate an API key and process your first image in a few minutes.
+For CLI-based extraction, the Claude Code plugin lets you send local files from the terminal and receive structured data without leaving your environment.
+The path from raw image to a validated data object is short.
+If you're ready to cut manual entry and build a high-integrity pipeline, start processing documents with verifiable bounding boxes for free on space-ocr.

 Scaling Verifiable Document Workflows

-The transition from raw text extraction to high-integrity data objects is no longer optional for production-grade automation.
-You've seen how spatial coordinates serve as the ultimate audit trail, transforming a "black box" extraction into a verifiable record.
-By implementing an OCR API with bounding boxes, you provide your team with the geometric anchors needed for rapid human-in-the-loop verification and precise field mapping.
-This architectural shift eliminates the ambiguity of unstructured data and replaces manual entry with a high-velocity, auditable pipeline.
+Moving from raw text extraction to high-integrity data objects is no longer optional for production-grade automation.
+You've seen how spatial coordinates serve as an audit trail, turning a "black box" extraction into a verifiable record.
+By implementing an OCR API with bounding boxes, you give your team the geometric anchors needed for fast human-in-the-loop verification and precise field mapping.
+This shift removes the ambiguity of unstructured data and replaces manual entry with an auditable pipeline.

 Reliability doesn't have to come with a restrictive flat-rate price tag.
-With a ¥10 per successful image model and native Claude Code OCR plugin support, you can integrate these capabilities directly into your CLI or backend services without friction.
-Verifiable bounding boxes are a standard requirement for modern data integrity; they're included by default to ensure your workflows remain transparent.
-It's time to build a system that invites verification rather than hiding behind a mysterious interface.
-Get Started with Space OCR for Free and start deploying high-precision extraction today.
+With $0.05 per successful image and native Claude Code plugin support, you can call these capabilities from your CLI or backend services without friction.
+Verifiable bounding boxes are a standard requirement for modern data integrity, so they're included by default and every value stays checkable against the page.
+It's time to build a system that invites verification rather than hiding behind an opaque interface.
+Get started with space-ocr for free and start deploying high-precision extraction today.

 Frequently Asked Questions